ElGonan/CarematesTechnicalChallenge/README.md

 # What I used to build this?

 ## Front-end
-React, with JavaScript
+React, with JavaScript, Tailwind CSS, SweeetAlert2
-Tailwind CSS
-SweeetAlert2

 ## Back-end
 Firestore